muzzley/yun-muzzley-lock/README.md

 * [Linino OS](http://www.linino.org) running on a Arduino / Linino compatible board.
 More info about the Linino OS installation on a Arduino Yun board can be found [here](http://labs.arduino.org/How+to+upgrade+the+Linino+distribution+for+Arduino+Yun)
 * Install Arduino Ciao Core following the instructions [here](http://labs.arduino.org/Ciao+setup)
 * Install the Arduino [Ciao Library](https://github.com/arduino-org/CiaoMCU) on the [Arduino IDE](https://www.arduino.cc/en/Main/Software) / [Arduino Studio](http://labs.arduino.org/tiki-index.php?page=Arduino+Studio)

-##Install the Muzzley connector

-1) Copy the Muzzley Connector folder to the Arduino Ciao **connectors** folder

-2) Copy the Muzzley Connector configuration file to the Arduino Ciao **conf** folder

-3) Install the following module dependencies on the Linino OS:
+* Install the following python module dependencies on the Linino OS:
  * distribute
  * python-openssl
  * pip
  * requests

+##Install the Muzzley connector

+1) Download the project from the following [url](https://github.com/muzzley/arduino-ciao-muzzley-connector) and follow the included set up instructions.

 ##Create your Muzzley App